Nique Clifford: College career

 Clifford began his college career playing for the Colorado Buffaloes.
 He averaged 6.7 points and 4.6 rebounds during his sophomore season.
 As a junior, Clifford played in 35 games with 33 starts and averaged 5.9 points and 3.9 rebounds per game.
 After the season, Clifford entered the NCAA transfer portal.

 Clifford transferred to Colorado State.
 He averaged 12.2 points, 7.6 rebounds, and three assists and was named third-team All-Mountain West Conference in his first season with the Rams.

 In his final year of eligibility, Clifford was named first-team and defensive team All-Mountain West.
 On March 7, 2025, Clifford scored a career-high 36 points in a 83–73 victory against the Boise State Broncos in his final regular season game.

 On March 15, 2025, Clifford was named the 2025 Mountain West Conference men's basketball tournament MVP after he led the Rams with 24 points against the Boise State Broncos in the championship game.

 Professional career

 Clifford was selected with the 24th pick in the 2025 NBA draft by the Sacramento Kings after the Kings acquired his draft rights in exchange for a protected 2027 first-round pick with the Oklahoma City Thunder.
-On July 3, 2025, the Sacramento Kings announced they had signed Clifford.
+On July 3, 2025, the Kings announced that they had signed Clifford.
+On February 8, 2026, Clifford recorded a career-high 30 points during a 126–132 loss to the Cleveland Cavaliers.